 Be aware: outdoor shows can be cancelled in bad weather

 A few things to bare in mind:

-- The illuminations show can be amended or even cancelled, with very little notice, if the weather is bad.
+- The illuminations show can be amended or even cancelled, sometimes with very little notice, if the weather turns bad.

 - If you might need the toilet or a drink etc. then make sure you go before taking up your position.